sherurox/Smart-Bicycle-Theft-Prevention-System/README.md

 •	Low Power Consumption: The use of LoRaWAN ensures energy efficiency, enabling the system to operate for extended periods on minimal power.
 •	User Convenience: The NFC module simplifies user interaction, making it easy to lock, unlock, or reset the system with a simple scan.

+Execution Process:

+PART1 NFC SCAN:

+The first step is to change the bike, i.e from LOCK to UNLOCK and vice versa, msg sent from nrf device to the esp LoRa device Open, build and flash the NFC_SCAN.c into the nrf board

+PART 2 LoRa Payload Upload:
+This code LoRa.cpp was supposed to take payload (STATE: LOCKED, Location: 42.089654, -75.970346) from the NFC nrf device to LoRa esp device and upload it to the TTN, but we were unable to establish successful connection between the nrf and esp device, and so for testing purpose we developed another code LoRa_test.cpp which sent the payload (STATE: LOCKED, Location: 42.089654, -75.970346) to the ttn.
+Open, build and flash the LoRa_test.cpp into the esp board, make sure the antenna is connected to esp board

+Use the update.js to update the formatting in Payload Formatters PART 3 Website
+Right-click on the folder, select "Send to" > "Compressed (zipped) folder," and rename the resulting zip file (e.g., smart_bike_webserver.zip)
+To load and execute the project , start by ensuring the folder structure is correctly organized.
+The smart_bike_webserver folder should contain subfolders static (which includes files like script.js, style.css, and image assets such as Lock.gif, 22.jpg, and 2.gif) and templates (which contains the main index.html file).
+Alongside these, the root folder must include the Python file app.py, the live_data.json file for storing data, and the requirements.txt file for installing dependencies.
+Once the structure is confirmed, open a terminal and navigate to the smart_bike_webserver directory.
+Use the command pip install -r requirements.txt to install all the necessary Python libraries listed in the requirements.txt file.
+After the dependencies are installed, you can start the web server by running the command python app.py.
+This will initialize the server locally, typically accessible at http://127.0.0.1:5000.
+Open this URL in a web browser to verify that the website is loading correctly and fetching data from the live_data.json file as expected